-The study of a contemporary role of the minister on the multiple staff in the local church.
+A study of the contemporary role of the minister on the multiple staff in the local church.
 This deals with the qualifications, responsibilities, relationships, and working conditions of this position.
-(Same as CEDU 455 and YMIN 455).
+(Same as EMIN 455 and YMIN 455)

 PMIN 461 Pastoral Use of Computers